 The Australian Synchrotron is pleased to announce the 2017 Australian Synchrotron BioSAXS Workshop.
-This school is intended for a broad range of researchers, primarily focussing on those wishing to develop their basic theoretical and practical skills in biomacromolecular solution structure determination by Small-Angle Scattering.
+This school is intended for a broad range of researchers, primarily focusing on those wishing to develop their basic theoretical and practical skills in biomacromolecular solution structure determination by Small-Angle Scattering.

 The full course will combine lectures by experts with intensive hands-on computer-based practical sessions to provide a thorough introduction to the theory and practice of SAXS data collection and analysis.